HeTM: Transactional Memory for Heterogeneous Systems

 Extending the scheme described so far to favor the GPU and discard the effects of the CPU transaction is, from an algorithmic perspective, quite straightforward.
 During the validation phase, applying the CPU write-sets is only done conditionally to the successful outcome of the entire validation procedure.
 If a conflict is detected, the apply phase is skipped and a negative outcome is returned to the GPU-controller thread.
 Using a technique analogous to the one presented in Section~\ref{sec:sys:optim}, a shadow copy of the CPU's \mem (created at the beginning of the current execution phase) can be used to undo the effects of the speculatively committed transactions (on the CPU side).
 Finally, the memory regions updated by the GPU can be applied (in chunks) to the CPU's \mem.

 On the CPU side, a natural and lightweight way to create a shadow copy of the \mem consists in forking the process that hosts the worker threads.
-This approach, widely used to implement efficient checkpointing scheme~\cite{Liu2017DudeTM,Castro18,Kamino-TX}, allows to exploit the efficient Copy-On-Write mechanism of the OS and avoid synchronous memory copies.
-The current prototype of \sys mainly supports a contention management mechanism that avoids starvation of the GPU: if the GPU is aborted more than a predetermined number of times, it only allows read-only transactions to execute on the CPU-side in the subsequent execution phase, postponing the execution of enqueued update transactions until the next round.
+This approach, widely used to implement efficient checkpointing scheme~\cite{Liu2017DudeTM,Castro18,Kamino-TX}, allows to exploit the Copy-On-Write mechanism of the OS, avoiding synchronous memory copies.

+A contention management mechanism to avoid GPU starvation can be implemented as follows: if the GPU is aborted more than a predetermined number of times, it only allows read-only transactions to execute on the CPU-side in the subsequent execution phase, postponing the execution of enqueued update transactions until the next round.
 It is easy to observe that the absence of update transactions at the CPU guarantees the successful validation in the next round.